OfficialProtonDev/YT_Upload_Bot/README.md

+# IMPORTANT NOTICE
+This is most likely outdated and no longer functions, but I have not confirmed this.
+I will not be maintaining this repository.

 # YouTube Upload Bot
 YouTube Upload Bot is a program that will auto upload a video for you any number of times.

-# IMPORTANT NOTE
-This is most likely outdated and no longer functions, but I have not confirmed this.
-I will not be maintaining this repository.

 ## Installation
 1. First clone or download the repo, make sure you also have python installed!